All field notes

 Filing the protest

 File using Nebraska Form 422.
-Douglas County accepts electronic submission through the assessor’s portal, paper delivery to the County Clerk’s office, and postmarked mail.
+Douglas County accepts electronic submission through the Board of Equalization’s online filing portal, run by the County Clerk, paper delivery to the County Clerk’s office, and postmarked mail.
 E-filing produces an immediate confirmation; paper does not.
 If you mail, send certified.

 You can file one Form 422 per parcel.
 If you own multiple parcels under protest, file separately for each.
 Do not combine.

-Most protests are first reviewed by a hearing officer working from the record you submitted.
-If the officer agrees with your evidence, you’ll receive a recommended adjustment without ever appearing.
-This happens often enough that you should treat the written packet as the main event, not the warm-up.
+Every protest is first reviewed by a county refereeworking from the record you submitted.
+If the referee agrees with your evidence, you’ll receive a recommended adjustment without ever appearing.
+This is why you should treat the written packet as the main event, not the warm-up.

-If the officer does not recommend the adjustment you asked for, you may be offered a brief in-person or telephone hearing before the Board.
-Be ready to make your case in five minutes: one sentence on the ground, two on your best comparable, one on the value you’re requesting.
+You can also request a brief in-person or telephone appointment with the referee to walk through your case.
+Be ready to make it in five minutes: one sentence on the ground, two on your best comparable, one on the value you’re requesting.
+The Board then votes on the referee’s recommendations.

 After the decision

-The Board issues final decisions in late July or early August.
+The Board issues final decisions in August, typically mailing notices by mid-month.
 If your protest succeeds, the new value flows automatically to the taxing bodies; you do not need to do anything to claim the reduction.
 If it fails or partially fails, your TERC deadline is September 10.
 TERC appeals are a different forum and a different evidentiary standard; most owners stop at the BOE.

 If you want help